Reimagining Government With Priority Based Budgeting

 Show Notes

-On this episode of The Tyler Tech Podcast, Chris Fabian, Senior Director of Product Strategy, ERP Budgeting at Tyler Technologies, explores the inception and evolution of Priority Based Budgeting, a solution transforming how communities allocate resources.
-Chris also dives into the exciting integration of AI in budgeting processes, and explores its future implications.
+On this episode of The Tyler Tech Podcast, Chris Fabian, senior director of product strategy, ERP Budgeting at Tyler Technologies, explores the inception and evolution of Priority Based Budgeting, a solution transforming how communities allocate resources.
+Chris also dives into the exciting integration of AI into budgeting processes, and explores its future implications.

 We also detail our latest white paper about the five main risks of legacy systems.
 You can download that here: Is Your Legacy Digital Infrastructure Putting You at Risk?